microsoft/iot-curriculum/labs/iot/gps-lab/steps/set-up-pi.md

     sudo apt install python3-pip
 ```

-> Note that we will use the default python editor Thonny that comes with Raspberry Pi to program the client side code.
+> Note that for this lab we will use the default python editor Thonny that comes with Raspberry Pi to program the client side code.
 ## Next steps

 In this step you have set up the Raspberry Pi.

-In the [next step](./add-gps-to-pi.md) you will add the GPS receiver to the pi and run the client side code.
+In the [next step](./add-gps-to-pi.md) you will add the GPS receiver to the pi and run the client side code to send the GPS location to IoT hub.